Public Policies

 Complaint Policy and Form

 CCPDT® is not a federal or state licensing agency.
-Our certificants are held to high standards and are expected to comply with our Standards of Practice and Code of Ethics and Least Intrusive, Minimally Aversive (LIMA) Effective Behavior Intervention.
+Our certificants are held to high standards and are expected to comply with our Standards of Practice and Code of Ethics.
 As part of our mission, we will investigate complaints alleging violations of either of these policies.

 Instructions for Filing a Complaint With CCPDT